 Contributing writer

-One bill (HB66) would cut out any early voting on at least two consecutive Sundays, which is historically popular for African-Americans who normally vote “Souls to the Polls” after attending church in their communities across the state in many counties.
+One bill (HB66) would cut early voting from 17 to 13 days, and cut out on at least one Sunday, which is historically popular for African-Americans who normally vote “Souls to the Polls” after attending church in their communities across the state in many counties.

 “Not earlier than the second Monday before an election in which a voter seeks to vote and not later than 3:00 P.M. on the last Saturday before that election (which would be Monday, October 26 to Saturday, October 31st), the voter may appear in person only at the office of the county board of elections….,” is the language of the proposed state House legislation.
 “A county board of elections shall conduct early voting on the last Saturday before the election from 8:00 A.M. until 3:00 P.M."

-Sponsored by 22-year-old Republican State House Rep. Wyatt Gable (R-Onslow), an East Carolina University student and the youngest state representative in history, HB 66 would become law immediately upon passage, meaning that it would drastically cut the in-person early voting period for the upcoming November general elections.
+Sponsored by 22-year-old Republican State House Rep. Wyatt Gable (R-Onslow), an East Carolina University student and the youngest state representative in history, HB 66, filed in February 2025 but in the Rules Committee ever since, would become law immediately upon passage, meaning that it would immediately drastically cut the in-person early voting period for the upcoming November general elections.

-Under current state law, this year early voting begins on the third Thursday of October (Oct.
-22), and doesn’t end until the last Saturday (Oct.
+Under current state law, this year's early voting period begins on the third Thursday of October (Oct.
+15), and doesn’t end until the last Saturday (Oct.
 31st) before the first Tuesday of November, which is normally when the general election takes place.

-That was the early voting timeline in 2024 when, according to the North Carolina Board of Elections, out of the 5.7 million North Carolinians who voted then, 4,223,734 vote early statewide, with 62,000 more registered Republicans than Democrats casting early ballots.
+That was also the early voting timeline in 2024 when, according to the North Carolina Board of Elections, out of the 5.7 million North Carolinians who voted then, 4,223,734 voted early statewide, with 62,000 more registered Republicans than Democrats casting early ballots.

 As of May 16th, there were 7,768, 375 registered voters in North Carolina, according to the NC State Board of Elections.